Saibot28/pycollatz/README.md

-# Collatz Sequence Visualizer
+# HaylStone

-This is a small Python program that generates and visualizes the Collatz sequence for any positive integer seed, with a toggleable logarithmic view and toggleable labels.
+HaylStone is a small Python program that generates and visualizes the Collatz sequence for any positive integer seed, with an optional logarithmic view and toggleable labels.

 ### Features